mlcommons/croissant/docs/croissant-spec-draft.md

 A key challenge is that ML data comes in many different formats, including unstructured formats such as text, audio and video, and structured ones such as CSV and JSON.
 All these formats, no matter their level of machine-readable structuredness, need to be loaded into a common representation for ML purposes, and sometimes combined despite their heterogeneity.

 `RecordSet` provides a common structure description that can be used across different modalities, in terms of records that may contain multiple fields.
 Unstructured content, like text and images, is represented as single-field records.
 Tabular data yields one record per row in the table, with fields for each column.
-Tree-structured data can be described with nested and repeated fields.
+Tree-structured data can be described with sub-fields, or with fields representing multi-dimensional arrays.

 Let's introduce the relevant classes first, before illustrating how they are used through examples.